Biouche/Shaping-The-Place/README.md

 # Shaping-The-Place
-An interactive software to foster citizen participation in urban design projects Made with unity for touch tables and VR headsets
+An interactive software to foster citizen participation in urban design projects.

+Made with unity for touch tables and VR headsets.

 Abstract :